draetus/.dotfiles/README.md

   - i3status -> Generate a string with information to be displayed in the i3bar

-  - dmenu -> Launch our apps in the i3 desktop
+  - rofi -> Launch our apps in the i3 desktop

   - i3lock -> Screen locker